In this lecture series of Technical term, today we will discuss Sitemap Optimization and following important pointers:

 Important: Sitemap is not a static file means its need to be updated every time you create a new post or update your existing post.

-Before getting into the topic let’s have a clear understanding of what not to include on the map of your website:
+Before getting into the topic let’s clearly understand what not to include on the map of your website:

 - Duplicate content